MORSECorp/snappiershot/CONTRIBUTING.md

 To add support for an additional type, the following must be done:
   * Add information to [snappiershot/serializers/constants.py](snappiershot/serializers/constants.py)
-    If you are adding support for a type related to an already supported type, try to append to an already `CustomEncoded<descriptor>Types` class.
+    If you are adding support for a type related to an already supported type, try to append to an already existing `CustomEncoded<descriptor>Types` class.
     If you are adding support for a completely new type, you'll need to create a new `CustomEncoded<descriptor>Types` class, using the existing ones as examples.